-The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in location.
+The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in on our website .

 Remember, if you have a concern, discuss it with the DSL as soon as possible.